Duel (1971 film): Critical response

-Duel received many positive reviews and is considered by some to be one of the greatest television movies ever made.
+Duel received highly positive reviews and is considered one of the greatest television films ever made.
 On the review aggregation website Rotten Tomatoes, Duel has a score of 89% based on 45 reviews, with an average rating of 7.8 out of 10.
 The site's consensus is that "Duel makes brilliant use of its simple premise, serving up rock-solid genre thrills while heralding the arrival of a generational talent behind the lens".
-In TV (The Book), co-written by television critic Matt Zoller Seitz and Alan Sepinwall, Seitz named Duel as the greatest American television movie of all time, stating, "Almost fifty years after its initial broadcast, this stripped-down, subtly mythic action thriller retains a good deal of its power".
-Bravo included it at #67 in The 100 Scariest Movie Moments.
+In TV (The Book), co-written by television critics Matt Zoller Seitz and Alan Sepinwall, Seitz named Duel as the greatest American television movie of all time, writing, "Almost fifty years after its initial broadcast, this stripped-down, subtly mythic action thriller retains a good deal of its power".
+A scene made Bravo's The 100 Scariest Movie Moments.

+Reviewing the movie's theatrical release in 1983, Janet Maslin wrote that Spielberg "made his mark with a film about a diabolical truck, a subject that would seem to have only limited possibilities.
+In fact, Mr. Spielberg's 1971 television film Duel took advantage of the very narrowness of its premise, building excitement from the most minimal ingredients and the simplest of situations.
+The theatrical version of Duel at the Manhattan Twin theater may contain a few extra close-ups of its leading man's nose, but otherwise it works as well on the wide screen as it did on the small one.
+Even without benefit of hindsight, Duel looks like the work of an unusually talented young director...
+The vehicles are the real stars of Duel, and whenever the chase is interrupted by the relatively primitive people on hand (at a truck stop and, in one particularly odd sequence, at a gas station run by a woman who keeps pet snakes, spiders and lizards), the film loses its momentum and becomes somewhat clumsy.
+The ending is abrupt, too, but the main impression left by Duel is one of talent and energy.
+Mr. Spielberg seemed, with this film, to be headed for bigger and better things.
+Sure enough, he was."